-Modules/courses in this Bulletin are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System (SCNS).
-This numbering system is used by all public postsecondary institutions in Florida and by thirty-three nonpublic institutions.
+Modules/courses in this handbook are identified by prefixes and numbers assigned by Florida's Statewide Course Numbering System (SCNS).
+This numbering system is used by all public postsecondary institutions in Florida and by numerous nonpublic institutions.
 Students and administrators can use the online Statewide Course Numbering System to obtain course descriptions.
-The information is at the SCNS website: http://scns.fldoe.org.
+The information is at the SCNS website: scns.fldoe.org.